- This event has passed.

 Jacob Rogers on The Last Days of Terranova with Eric Banks

 Join us for a conversation on the practice of translation and often-intertwining literary and political history with translator Jacob Rogers and Eric Banks.
 They will discuss the translation of Manuel Rivas’s novel The Last Days of Terranova.
-The event will take place at the Center for Fiction, in addition to a live stream online on October 26th, at 7pm EST.
+The event will take place at McNally Jackson Seaport on January 24th at 7:00 pm.
+You can register for the event here — RSVPs are required.

 Jacob Rogers is a translator of Galician and Spanish poetry and prose.
 He has received grants from the National Endowment of the Arts and the PEN/Heim Translation Fund, as well as winning the Poetry in Translation Prize from Words Without Borders and the Academy of American Poets.
 He has helped coordinate two features of Galician-language writing, in Words Without Borders and Asymptote, and his translations have been featured in a variety of publications.
 His translation of Carlos Casares’s novel, His Excellency, was published by Small Stations Press in 2017.

 Eric Banks is director of the New York Institute for the Humanities.
 He is the former editor in chief of Bookforum and a former senior editor of Artforum.
 He is a past president of the National Book Critics Circle.
 Banks is consulting editor of the digital Robert Rauschenberg catalogue raisonné.